lukasz-jakub-adamczuk/codemarker/README.md

 - `"type": "single"` - Added automatically to each question with single correct answer.
 - `"type": "multiple"` - Added automatically to each question with multiple correct answers.
 - `"type": "input"` - Defines question where answer or answers must be typed.
 Correct answer or anwsers are needed still.
 - `"type": "matching"` - Defines question where answers must be matched.
-Each answer must be correct and has `==` (two equal signs) inside, splitting whole anser on two parts.
+Each answer must be correct and has `==` (two equal signs) inside, splitting whole anwser on two parts.
 - `"type": "answers"` - Defines how many answers must be selected in question.
 Applicable for `multiple` type question only.
 - `"type": "comment"` - Adds addional comment for the question.

 ```
 This question will be ignored
 {"status": "incomplete"}
-+ correct answer starts with + character
++ correct answer starts with plus character
-- incorrect answer starts with - character
+- incorrect answer starts with minus character
 ```

 What is missing in file format